Independent Alliance (UK)

-The Independent Alliance is a grouping of six independent members of Parliament (MPs) in the House of Commons of the United Kingdom.
-The group was created partly to gain more speaking time in Parliament, and opposes austerity, the two-child benefit cap, the sale of arms to Israel, the abolition of the winter fuel allowance for most pensioners, and restricting eligibility for Personal Independence Payments (PIP).
+The Independent Alliance is a grouping of four independent members of Parliament (MPs) in the House of Commons of the United Kingdom.
+The group was created partly to gain more speaking time in Parliament, and opposes austerity, the two-child benefit cap, the sale of arms to Israel, the abolition of the Winter Fuel Payment for most pensioners, and restricting eligibility for Personal Independence Payments (PIP).

-At six MPs, the Independent Alliance is currently the fifth-largest grouping in the House of Commons, with Labour, the Conservatives, the Liberal Democrats, and the Scottish National Party outnumbering it.
-Although not a political party, five of the group's six members support the party founded by MPs Jeremy Corbyn and Zarah Sultana in July 2025 with the interim name Your Party.
+At four MPs, the Independent Alliance is the seventh-equal largest grouping in the House of Commons, tied with Plaid Cymru.
+Although the group is not a political party, two of its four members support Your Party, which was founded by MPs Jeremy Corbyn and Zarah Sultana in July 2025.